 Josh Howard defends people and businesses facing federal criminal charges and investigations.
 He has more than twenty years of experience as a defense attorney, corporate ethics officer, in-house counsel, and senior federal prosecutor.
 Josh has spent most of his career in and around the federal courts of North Carolina and in the United States Department of Justice.
 He has been named to Business North Carolina’s “Legal Elite” each year since 2011.
 He was recognized as a North Carolina "Super Lawyer" and named to the Best Lawyers in America for white collar criminal defense each year since 2015.
-He was recently recognized as one of the “Top 100 Lawyers in North Carolina” in Super Lawyers.
+Super Lawyers has repeatedly recognized him as one of the “Top 100 Lawyers in North Carolina.”

 Prior to founding Gammon, Howard, and Zeszotarski, Josh worked as chief ethics officer and in-house counsel to a major government contractor and research institute in Research Triangle Park.
 He handled internal investigations, government disclosures, and compliance issues typical of a company employing nearly 3,000 people in 40 countries.
 He has successfully defended law suits brought under the False Claims Act and other procurement fraud allegations.
 Josh works closely with senior executives and audit committees of corporate boards and has experience handling the issues that concern your business.